heshuting555/D2Zero/README.md

 This project is based on [ZSI](https://github.com/zhengye1995/Zero-shot-Instance-Segmentation), [Mask2Former](https://github.com/facebookresearch/Mask2Former).
 Many thanks to the authors for their great works!

 ## BibTeX
-Please consider to cite D2Zero if it helps your research.
+Please consider citing D2Zero if it helps your research.

 ```latex
 @inproceedings{D2Zero,